stduhpf/mandelboot/README.md

 If you want to try on physical x86 compatible hardware, you can use Win32DiskImager to flash it to a USB stick.

-It's my first real ASM project, and also my first boodloaders, feel free to give advice.
+It's my first real ASM project, and also my first boodloader, feel free to give advice.